PavanTummala/Data-Visualization-Dashboard/README.md

 This file adds authentication to the website.
 The default username and password are:
 - Username: `admin`
 - Password: `admin`
+You can always change it by simply changing username and password in the authenticator.py file in that directory.

 ## File Description of Genie